CVD Diamonds: All That You need to know

 - Diamond tester – This instrument is used to check if the stone in your hand is a diamond or not, but it cannot maybe reveal whether it is a natural diamond or a man-made one.
 The dual electronic diamond tester uses thermal and electrical conductivity to check whether a stone is a diamond or not.

 - Fluorescence – Use an ultraviolet lamp that has both longwave and shortwave emissions.
-If the diamond shows fluorescence of blue, it is confirmed that it is not a CVD diamond.
+If the diamond shows a fluorescence of blue, it is confirmed that it is not a CVD diamond.
 Mined diamonds can show fluorescence in many colors, but the most common is blue.

-Also, it should be noted that natural colorless diamonds show fluorescence typically under long-wave ultraviolet light, whereas the fluorescence becomes weaker when seen under shortwave ultraviolet light.
+Also, it should be noted that natural colorless diamonds show fluorescence typically under long-wave ultraviolet light, whereas the fluorescence becomes weaker when seen under short-wave ultraviolet light.
 On the other hand, synthetic diamonds are reversed, they show the strongest reaction under shortwave light.

 Moreover, CVD diamonds show dark brown, almost red fluorescence under long-wave UV, which becomes moderately strong and turns yellowish-green in color under shortwave light.
 This is a positive confirmation of the presence of a synthetic diamond.